Exam Information

 Help Desk Information

 If you still have issues, see the proctor immediately.
-If there are more than 30-minutes left on the exam, a LawIT staff member will assist you in the Office of Student Records and you will be able to complete your exam in EBB.
+If there are more than 30-minutes left on the exam you will be directed to the Office of Student records where a LawIT staff member will assist you.
 If there are less than 30-minutes left to the exam, the proctor will give you bluebooks to finish writing the exam in the exam room.
-Later, you will work with staff members from LawIT and the Office of Student Records to make sure that your exam is complete.

 Laptop Exam Information